-- Hiding information that is not important to mobile users from the page so that it does not take longer to load than necessary.
+- Hiding information that is not important to mobile users from the page does not take longer to load than necessary.

 20: Optimised Targeted Traffic

-You will get better conversions of the people to come to your website are interested in the topic of your website.
-So it is important that your homepage is optimised for keywords that relate directly to your website and your main business.
-For example if you only do Possum removal, optimise your home page for that.
-Talk to your SEO supplier about mapping keywords / search terms to pages and optimising your pages correctly.
+You will get better conversions of the people to come to your website who are interested in the topic of your website.
+So you must optimise your homepage for keywords that relate directly to your website and your main business.
+For example, if you only do Possum removal, optimise your home page for that.
+Talk to your SEO supplier about mapping keywords/search terms to pages and optimising your pages correctly.

-Also, this article by Search Engine Journal covers the topic very well and will give you some help with what to do.
+Also, this article by Search Engine Journal covers the topic very well and will help you with what to do.

 21: Social Media Links

 In terms of conversion, social media links can be a help or a hindrance.
-They are certainly distracting if they are shown in the header of the website or beside the main call to action.
+They are certainly distracting if shown in the website’s header or beside the main call to action.

 Some people will want to check out your social media before they make a purchase decision.
-It is very unlikely that someone all want to follow your if they are not already a customer, so having them in the header of the website is a little bit like asking someone to come home with you when you just met them at the bar.
-It might work, but the most of the time it is a conversation for later.
-When they know you better.
+It is improbable that someone wants to follow your business if they are not already a customer, so having them in the website’s header is a little bit like asking someone to come home with you when you just met them at the bar.
+It might work, but most of the time, it is a conversation for later when they know you better.

 22: Leave Out The Slider Images